johnsonlab-ic/essential_functions/Docker_images/docker_tutorial.md

 docker run -p 8888:8888 -v ./tutorial_dir:/app/tutorial_dir --name jupyter_tutorial_container jupyter_tutorial:latest
 ```

 3. This will run a jupyter server.
 You can connect with the provided link.
+But first, in your local directory, you need to run an "ssh tunnel", which allows you to connect to it.,